-With the prevalence of digital cameras and cell phones with built-in cameras, it’s easy to forget that there are still film cameras out there.
-Shooting with film is popular among artists and traditionalists and you can easily find new and vintage film cameras to practice with.
+With the prevalence of digital cameras and smartphones with built-in cameras, it’s easy to forget that the film cameras still exist.
+Shooting with film is popular among artists and traditionalists, and you can easily find new and vintage film cameras to practice with.

 Know Your Camera

 The most important thing about shooting with film is to know your camera.
 With a digital camera, you see your image immediately and can take multiple shots until you get it just right.
 With a film camera, you won’t see your image until it’s developed, so the better you understand your camera, the better chance you have of taking a quality image.

 Every camera is different and the best way to learn about the settings for your particular camera is to read the manual that comes with every device.
 However, there are some general concepts to understand that apply to all film cameras as well as digital cameras.